RetiredWizard/Fruit_Jam_Spell_Jam_localTTS/README.md

-KittenTTS/Kani-TTS engine for Fruit Jam Spell Jam.
+KittenTTS/Kani-TTS engine for the [Fruit Jam Spell Jam](https://learn.adafruit.com/spell-jam-app-on-fruit-jam/overview) app

 Install and run the kani-tts or KittenTTS AI server on your local network following the instructions at: https://github.com/nineninesix-ai/kani-tts or https://learn.adafruit.com/speech-synthesis-on-raspberry-pi-with-kittentts/kittentts-setup